-Credit Score Stats Page
+Credit Score Statistics

 Your credit report is a reflection of your financial history and health.
 Previous and current debts, as well as open credit lines, can be found in your credit report.
 Different credit scoring models use this information to determine your credit score.
 And lenders, in turn, use your credit score and credit report to help determine whether or not they’ll lend you money or allow you to open a line of credit.

 But how do credit scores vary among borrowers?
 And how do credit scores affect lender APRs?
 This study reveals various statistics on credit scores, from national averages to generational trends and more.